Frauds, Myths, and Mysteries: Chapter 2, Epistemology: How You Know What You Know

 The scientific method is how science works and this chapter emphasizes this by discussing how science is constantly evolving, improving, and sometimes overturning old results.
 Feder discusses the problem of confirmation bias, the natural tendency to only see evidence that supports a hypothesis that you are trying to prove, while discounting or ignoring evidence that contradicts it.
-He discusses the problem with the old rule "absence of evidence is not evidence of absence."
+He discusses the problem with the old saying "absence of evidence is not evidence of absence" (Argument from ignorance).
 He emphasizes the crucial importance of creativity and imagination as part of the scientific process in order to come up with possible explanations for things that are currently not understood.
 New hypotheses must be rigorously tested, and if they fail, rejected.
 He emphasizes that skepticism is an essential part of the scientific method.
 He gives a list of books that apply skepticism to widely held pseudoscientific ideas.

 Chapter 3, GIANTS!
 Anatomy of an Archaeological Hoax

 Some claim that giants once lived on the earth like Goliath of the Bible.
 Feder describes in detail the case of "the Cardiff Giant", a hoax that involved the "discovery" of a petrified stone giant in 1869.
-The hoax was a moneymaking success for some time until it was proven have been carved from stone and buried where it was later "found."
+The hoax was a moneymaking success for some time until it was proven that the giant had been carved from stone and buried where it was later "found."
+He also discusses a similar fraud at Pachaug State Forest#Archaeological hoax.

 Chapter 4, Dawson’s Dawn Man: The Hoax at Piltdown

 In 1912 there was the "discovery" of a supposed missing link in human evolution known as the Piltdown Man or Dawson's Dawn Man.
 Regarding this famous hoax, Feder notes it consisted of a modern human-like cranium and a primitive ape-like jaw.
 Human ancestors were actually the opposite - having an ape-like cranium perched atop the post-cranial skeleton of a creature who walked upright, like modern human beings.
-But the fake appeared to be consistent with some mistaken ideas about how humans evolved.
+But the fake appeared to be consistent with some mistaken nineteenth and twentieth century ideas about how humans evolved.
 It remains an open question as to who created the fake, though Charles Dawson for whom the specimen is named is at the heart of the story.